How to Scale Your Workplace Management for Multi-Site Operations

-Becoming a multi-site enterprise comes with a wide range of new challenges.
+Becoming a multi-site business comes with a wide range of new challenges.
 Often, tweaks will be necessary regarding how one office operates compared to another.

 One important thing to consider is how you will welcome visitors to your office.
-A visitor management system (VMS) can improve efficiency and security in a single building, and even more so when utilizing a VMS across all of your enterprise’s offices.
+A comprehensive workplace management system (WMS) can improve efficiency and security in a single building, and even more so when utilizing a WMS across all of your office or site locations.

-Here's how you can scale your visitor management system for your multi-site enterprise.
+Here's how you can scale your workplace management system for your multi-site operation.